 Please note, in order to be eligible for the reduced pricing brackets please submit your application using your UK academic/organisational email address.

-A full refund will be given if cancellation occurs three weeks prior to the event.
+A full refund will be given if cancellation occurs two weeks prior to the event.
 No refund is given after this date.
 By completing the application form, you are accepting these cancellation terms.

-If you would like to attend the workshop, please complete and submit the online application form (see below).
-Please note the closing date for applications is 1st May 2022.
+If you would like to attend the workshop, please complete and submit the online booking form (see below).
+Please note the closing date for applications is 21st May 2023.

 If you have any queries, please email email@example.com